 - Very popular sweet Keto and Paleo snacks and treats.
 So easy to make a bunch of and store in the fridge or freezer.
 You can still have these even if you do not follow a Ketogenic or Paleo dietary plan.
 A portion can be nutrient rich, yet calorie laden so you want to be careful not to overeat.
 Here are some recipe:

-- Food or Snack Bars (some are higher protein, some higher carb, so you will have to review the ingredients then macros to determine if appropriate for you)
+- Food or Snack Bars: Check some of my favorites under SNACKS on this free resource page on my site.
+Click here for others, though these are quite pricy.
+Keep in mind, some are higher protein, higher carb, higher fat, or contain FODMAPs, so you will have to review the ingredients and macros to determine if appropriate for you.

 The next article will include the third fundamental, “Calendar With Weekly Menu.”